 With the consumption of marijuana increasing due to the legalization of its recreational use in many states, doctors may receive more reports of side effects from marijuana use.

-Researchers have several theories on the causes of CHS.
+Researchers have several

 On the basis that only a small number of regular and long term users of marijuana develop CHS, some researchers suggest that genetics might play a role.
 Other researchers theorize that the effects of marijuana can change with chronic use.